Is The El Dorado Hills Weather Ruining Your Stored Possessions?

 Updated: May 19, 2022

 Many people have a fantasy at some point in their lives that involves discovering some long-forgotten treasure hidden away in an old shed, attic, basement, or dusty storage locker.

-When someone discovers a long lost item of personal worth, their dreams are often met with the reality of worn out, corroded, weather-beaten heirlooms that may cost more to restore than they’d be worth.
+When someone discovers a long-lost item of personal worth, their dreams are often met with the reality of worn-out, corroded, weather-beaten heirlooms that may cost more to restore than they’d be worth.

 Every year, countless items of personal value succumb to the effects of weather and bad storage conditions.
-Here in El Dorado Hills, it’s all too easy for the weather to turn your personal treasures to trash.
+Here in El Dorado Hills, it’s all too easy for the weather to turn your personal treasures into trash.

 How Weather Affects Your Possessions

 The El Dorado Hills weather is rough on possessions that aren’t stored properly.
 Storing most items in high temperatures is not a good idea.
 If a storage environment is either too dry or too damp, that can cause problems as well.

 Some materials react especially badly to extreme storage conditions.
 Common items that can be degraded or ruined by poor storage conditions include: